JhonnyCyber150/BioEWeek_4/README.md

 git commit -m "add Result Rosalind Problem 72"
 ```

+    Note: downloand the fasta file from Rosalind Problem 72 and upload the result

 # Question 4
 ### FInd all Open Reading Frames in the 14 bacterial genomes that you dowload from NCBI